vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/chakkilam-venkatesh/_index.md

   - Agama-vimarsha by Prof viShNu bhaTTAchAryulu of tirupati CSU, Agama advisor to TTD temple ([TW](https://nsktu.ac.in/storage/2021/07/Resume.pdf))
   - brahma-sUtra-bhAShya of shrInivAsa-makhI, with subcommentary by sundararAja
     - Their utpatty-asambhavAdhikaraNa defends pAncharAtra.
+  - uttama-brahma-vidyA-sAra of sundararAja
   - tAtparya-chandrikA with दश-विध-हेतु-निरूपणम् of shrInivAsa-makhI.
   - vaikhAnasa-matra-prashna's pAramAtmikopaniShad-bhAShya by shrInivAsa-yajvA.
   - vaikhAnasa-dharma-sUtram, nRsiMha-vAjapeyi's commentary ("निर्गुण")
+  - vaikhAnasa-vijaya by uttamUr-vIrarAghavAchArya, endorsed by several prominent vaikhAnasa-s and even kAnchI jayendra-sarasvatI
 </details>

 ### On rAmAnuja and vishiShTAdvaita
+[VYT](https://youtu.be/svZ0M70VufM) chakkilam venkaTesh - many lies about vaikhAnasa-s (also pAncharAtra, vishiShTAdvaita, rAmAnuja)

 - [TW](https://youtu.be/l30dALL0ykQ?t=226)

-- Claims rAmAnuja ascribes arguments rejecting
+- Claims rAmAnuja ascribes arguments rejecting pAncharAtra to "some other pAncharAtra".
 - Claims vishiShTAdvaita is based on pAncharAtra (and contrasts with vaikhAnasa-s)
   - How then do vaikhAnasa-s, who don't follow pAncharAtra, claim to be shrI-vishiShTAdvaitins?
   - Nowhere does rAmANuja use pAncharAtra quotes to support vishiShTAdvaita.